ScriptUtils

 These These functions send commands to units or query their command state.

-----Commands the unit to attack the given target.
+Commands the unit to attack the given target.
 Priority 0 leaves the unit commandable while the default priority 1 makes it uncommandable.

 Commands a producer to build the given odf name.
 The Armory and Construction Rig need an additional Dropoff to give them a location to build but first need at least one simulation update to process the Build.
 Priority 0 leaves the unit commandable while the default priority 1 makes it uncommandable.